 For instance, let’s say that an individual comes to JourneyPure that is suffering from alcoholism.
 They have for years never been able to quit drinking for more than a short period of time because after a week or so their anxiety got so bad, or their depression got so deep, that they had to go back to the alcohol in order to cope.
 For an individual like this, they more than likely equate alcohol with stability and in a very real sense view alcohol as the solution to their problems.
 If they are unaware of their underlying condition they will probably believe that life is just unbearable without drinking, and so they have resigned themselves to live a life of alcoholism.
 However, what they do not know is that their underlying condition is actually driving their alcoholism and that if they are given a solution to both, they will be able to live a drug and alcohol-free life and be able to cope with their underlying mental health concerns.

 When to Get Dual Diagnosis Treatment

-Many people who struggle with dual diagnosis in Nashville Tennessee are well aware of their conditions, however, have been unable to commit to the care that they need.
+Many people who struggle with dual diagnosis in Tennessee are well aware of their conditions, however, have been unable to commit to the care that they need.
 Others might not even know that in addition to their substance use disorder, that they are also affected by a mental illness.
-It is extremely important to get treatment when experiencing dual diagnosis in Nashville Tennessee, which is why it is imperative to know what to look for.
+It is extremely important to get dual diagnosis treatment in Tennessee when experiencing these symptoms, which is why it is imperative to know what to look for.